Particular/docs.particular.net/nservicebus/dependency-injection/ninject.md

 ### Multi hosting

-Sometimes you want to host multiple endpoints in a single process.
-You cannot share a single Ninject kernel with multiple endpoint instances.
-You need to create a child container.
+Multiple endpoints in a single process cannot share a single Ninject kernel.
+Each requires its own container instance or each requires its own child container.
 Ninject supports this with the [Ninject.Extensions.ChildKernel](https://github.com/ninject/Ninject.Extensions.ChildKernel) extension.
-Before you pass the kernel to NServiceBus you need to do `new ChildKernel(parentKernel)` and pass this new kernel instance.
+Execute `new ChildKernel(parentKernel)` and pass this new kernel instance to NServiceBus.

 ### DependencyLifecycle Mapping